Questions raised over Kellyanne Conway 'Bowling Green massacre' claim

 In another tweet she noted that "honest mistakes abound."

-Conway was referring to the case of two Iraqi citizens living in Bowling Green, Kentucky, who were arrested in 2011 and later convicted of attempting to send weapons and money to al Qaeda in Iraq for the purpose of killing American soldiers.
+Conway was referring to the case of two Iraqi citizens living in Bowling Green, Kentucky, who were arrested in 2011 and later convicted of attempting to send weapons, explosives and money to al Qaeda in Iraq for the purpose of killing American soldiers.

 "Neither person is charged with plotting any attacks on American soil," said David Hale, U.S. attorney for the Western District of Kentucky, at the time.
 "These charges relate to activities that occurred when they were in Iraq, first of all.
 Secondly, they relate to conspiracy to aid Al Qaeda in Iraq."